 Let's introduce...
 René Dautzenberg

-What does your work day look like?
+What does your working day look like?

 What is your background / education?